 What about an outdoor antenna?

-That still leaves a great number for which there’s no alternative except an outside HDTV antenna, while an indoor antenna can do the trick for many if not most TV viewers.
-Many if’re difficult to set up and more costly, but in virtually every case an outside antenna mounted as high as possible will outperform an indoor one.
+That still leaves a significant number for which there’s no alternative except an outside HDTV antenna, while an indoor antenna can do the trick for many if not most TV viewers.
+Many are difficult to set up and more costly, but in virtually every case, an outside antenna mounted as high as possible will outperform an indoor one.

-The CEA has developed a colour-rating system that identifies outside television antennas by kind and getting strength.
-Antenna types vary from modest, multidirectional models coded yellowish that are appropriate for use in high-signal strength regions to large, directional TV antennas coded purple that may be your only hope if you would like to pull in a distant or weak signal.
+The CEA has developed a color-rating system that identifies outside television antennas by kind and getting strength.
+Antenna types vary from modest, and multidirectional models coded yellowish that is appropriate for use in high-signal strength regions to large, directional TV antennas coded purple that may be your only hope if you would like to pull in a distant or weak signal.
 Reports by address created at AntennaWeb.org include that color code info.

-Choosing an outdoor television antenna is relatively simple: Match up the reception forecast with all a good chunk of the work, and also the color code evaluation of an antenna is done.
-You also should be sure the antenna is a good performer for the channels accessible your area, notably if some broadcasters have elected to stay on VHF.
+Choosing an outdoor television antenna is relatively simple: Match up the reception forecast with all a good chunk of the work, and also, the color code evaluation of an antenna is done.
+You also should be sure the antenna is an excellent performer for the channels accessible in your area, notably if some broadcasters have elected to stay on VHF.

 While some outdoor and indoor TV antennas contain built-in signal amplifiers, you may add an external amplifier to nearly any unamplified or passive antenna.
-In fact, the CEA says adding an amplifier to a sizable directional outside television antenna is the most certain way to get purple-coded digital TV signals.
+The CEA says adding an amplifier to a sizable directional outside television antenna is the surest way to get purple-coded digital TV signals.

-An amplifier can in fact damage reception in places where signal strength is decent because a digital tuner can be overloaded by a signal that is too strong.
-Noise is also amplified by amplifiers in addition to the intended signal, which might result in no real development in the instance of signal strength that is quite borderline.
+An amplifier can, in fact, damage reception in places where signal strength is decent because a digital tuner can be overloaded by a signal that is too strong.
+Noise is also amplified by amplifiers in addition to the intended message, which might result in no real development in the instance of signal strength that is quite borderline.

 Afterward, they should think about the right placement and position.
-Those living in flats in a cities may find that other tall building will cause signal loss.
+Those living in flats in a city may find that other tall buildings will cause signal loss.

 Thus, a satellite dish may well not be a viable option.
-Is it true that the buyer have all the essential system conditions like a receiver?
+Is it true that the buyer has all the necessary system conditions like a receiver?
 If not, do you know the costs involved in buying this type of receiver?

-The one thing left is to seek out an antenna or dish that is within their intended budget and fits their requirements.
-TV antennas and dishes could be purchased online, or in many brick and mortar stores.
+The one thing left is to seek out an antenna or dish that is within their proposed budget and fits their requirements.
+TV antennas and plates could be purchased online, or in many brick and mortar stores.